kendlc/Project-2-Expense-Trackr-Client/README.md

 * The filter dropdown allows the user to filter their transactions by year and/or by month.
 The Income, Expense and Balance Card amounts will automatically update with new filter conditions.
 * Filtered transactions will be listed (sorted by transaction date) below.
 * A receipt icon will appear if the user had uploaded a receipt for that transaction.
 Click on the icon to view the receipt image popup, and click the receipt image to close the preview.
-* The User can edit or delete each transaction by clicking the 'edit' or 'delete' button on the right.
+* The User can edit or delete each transaction by clicking the 'Edit' or 'Delete' button on the right.
-* The 'cancel' button is available to close the edit form.
-The transaction data will only be saved if the user updates field(s) and clicks 'submit'.
+* The 'Cancel' button is available to close the edit form.
+The transaction data will only be saved if the user updates field(s) and clicks 'Submit'.
 * The user can click on [My Profile](https://expense-trackr0.netlify.app/profile) to edit the profile or change the password.
 * [Edit Profile](https://expense-trackr0.netlify.app/profile/edit) allows the user to change the first name, last name or email address.